anmud/learntocode/css-in-depth/007_Structural Selectors.md

 It's happened because we've selected the first of everything.
 And the first of everything is the body.

-* If we use `:first-child` selector for the div of the body, we'll have only the first div blue.
+* If we use `:first-child` pseudo class for the div of the body, we'll have only the first div blue.
 ```css
 body div:first-child { color: hsl(205, 87%, 50%); text-decoration: underline;}
 ```
  ![StructuralSelectors6](./StructuralSelectors6.png)

-* If we use the same selector `:first-child` without mentioning a div in the code, we'll have the blue text of the first child of every div.
+* If we use the same pseudo class selector `:first-child` without mentioning a div in the code, we'll have the blue text of the first child of every div.
 ```css
 body :first-child { color: hsl(205, 87%, 50%); text-decoration: underline;}
 ```